mansi57/swift-eats/ARCHITECTURE.md

 *Note: Complete implementation details are available in IMPLEMENTATION.md*

+### Order Data Retention & Archival

+**Rationale**:
+- Order volume drives rapid data growth; keeping all history in the primary OLTP degrades performance and inflates storage/replication costs.

+**Policy**:
+- Maintain a hot window of 30–90 days of orders in PostgreSQL (OLTP).
+- Partition `orders` by time (daily or monthly) and optionally sub-partition by geo for manageability.
+- Apply compression to warm partitions (older than 30 days) if using extensions that support it.
+- Archive partitions older than the hot window to S3 as Parquet for analytics (Athena/Glue/BigQuery-compatible).
+- Preserve necessary aggregates in OLTP if needed for quick lookups; perform long-horizon analysis on the data lake.

+**Operational Flow**:
+1. Nightly job seals prior-day partition.
+2. Export sealed partition to Parquet in S3 with partitioned paths (e.g., `s3://bucket/orders/yyyymmdd/geo=...`).
+3. Verify export and register/update external table metadata.
+4. Drop or detach archived OLTP partition to reclaim space.

 #### **Customers Table**
 - **Core Fields**: ID, name, location, contact, rating
 - **Geospatial Support**: PostGIS geometry for location-based queries